 My creativity is growing every day.

-I’m self-confident at everything I do.
+I’m self-confident in everything I do.

 My relationship with (name) is light and fulfilling.

 Create your affirmation and write it down in the journal.
 Try out different fonts.
 Make it stand out by doodling, or painting the page.
 During that time, try to experience those words while creating.
-Who knows what you’ll make.
+Who knows what you’ll make?